ucdavisdatalab/workshop_intro_to_remote_computing/chapters/02_connecting-to-a-server.md

   interrupted. `sftp` will use the size of the existing local file to skip downloading the initial portion of that size of the remote file, but it will not check whether the existing local file differs from that initial portion.
-  In other words, if either the local or remote file were changed since the initial interrupted download, the resulting local file will be corrupted.
+  In other words, if the local and/or remote file were changed since the interrupted download, the two files will not be identical after the download completes.

 * `-p` (for "permissions"): `sftp` will also copy the full set of file permissions and the access time of the remote file.
 Without this option, the new local file's access time will be set to the current local time, and its permissions will be set to the local account's default permissions.

-The `put <local path> [remote path]` command uploads one or files from the local computer to the remote server.
+The `put <local path> [remote path]` command uploads one or more files from the local computer to the remote server.
 The `<local path>` argument identifies the local file(s) to upload.
 If `<local path>` refers to a directory, all files in that directory will be uploaded.
-If `<local path>` contains wildcards such as "*", all files whose names match the given pattern will be uploaded.
+If `<local path>` contains wildcards such as `*`, all files whose names match the given pattern will be uploaded.

 The optional `[remote path]` argument specifies the path to which to upload the local file(s).
-If it is omitted, `put` will operate as if `[remote path]` was the current remote directory.
+If it is omitted, `put` will operate as if `[remote path]` was given as `.`, i.e., the current local directory.
 If `[remote path]` refers to a directory, the local files will be uploaded to that directory retaining their local names.
-If `<local path>` matches more than one file, `[remote path]` *must* refer to a directory.
+If `<local path>` selects more than one file (by being a directory or containing a wildcard), `[remote path]` *must* refer to a directory.

 Example of uploading a file using the `put` command: